PlatzKiecker/docs/README.md

 ### Accessing the Website

-To access the website, type `platzkiecker.de/tablereservation` in your web browser.
+To access the reservation website, copy the link in settings into your browser.
 You will see our Online Reservation Portal.

 ### Online Reservation Process